Syrian Hezbollah: Syrian opposition offensives in 2024

-During the 2024 Syrian rebel offensive, Hezbollah had sent 2,000 fighters to Homs.
-Most were Quwat al-Ridha fighters which were stationed in al-Qusayr and the countryside of Damascus.
-The rest belonged to the Soldiers of Imam al-Mahdi brigade and had withdrawn from Aleppo its nearby mostly Shia towns of Nubl and al-Zahraa.
+During the 2024 Homs offensive of the Syrian opposition offensives, Hezbollah had sent 2,000 fighters to Homs.
+Most were Quwat Al-Ridha fighters which were stationed in Al-Qusayr and the countryside of Damascus.
+The rest belonged to the Soldiers of Imam Al-Mahdi brigade and had withdrawn from Aleppo its nearby mostly Shia towns of Nubl and Al-Zahraa.
 Remnants of the Imam Hujja Regiment were also stated to be present at the battle.

 As per the states of a pro-Iran Iraqi militia leader, during the Battle of Homs (2024), before the rebels had reached, Syrian soldiers in the rear lines had suddenly begun to shoot at the Hezbollah fighters in front of them, killing eight and wounding dozens.
 The IRGC Brigadier-General Javad Ghaffari, who was sent to Syria to be put in-charge of its last defences to stop the rebel offensive, ordered all forces affiliated with him to immediately withdraw from Homs and all of Syria.

-Hezbollah fighters withdrew to al-Qusayr, while the fighters of the local Syrian factions withdrew South of Damascus to Sayyida Zainab.
+Hezbollah fighters withdrew to Al-Qusayr, while the fighters of the local Syrian factions withdrew South of Damascus to Sayyida Zainab.
 Some of them later fled across the Lebanese border to Beirut.

+To maintain security, the Syrian branch of the Shia Lebanese militant group, Hezbollah, guarded the Sayyida Zaynab Mosque in the town of Sayyidah Zaynab in the Rif Dimashq Governorate, south of Damascus.
+After the Syrian opposition offensives, Hezbollah-affiliated fighters withdrew from it after the fall of Damascus and the Assad Regime in December 2024.
+Many of the local Shias of area felt abandoned and expressed concerns of persecution from the new Syrian government due to their support for Iran and Iran-backed militias during the civil war.